 The NIRD Central Data Library (CDL) is a complimentary service offered for users of the Sigma2’s national research infrastructure, in particular users of NIRD and HPC-resources.
 CDL is offered on the top of NIRD Data Lake.

-The CDL serves as a centralized repository for research projects and facilitates the storage of various data types which are intended to be shared across multiple projects, such as: input datasets, libraries, AI-models, and AI-training data.
+The CDL serves as a centralised repository for research projects and facilitates the storage of various data types which are intended to be shared across multiple projects, such as: input datasets, libraries, AI-models, and AI-training data.

 Please refer to the Central Data Policy and the Data Policy for more information on the CDL and data classification.